Starlink Gen 3 Router

 Gen 3 Router864 Mbps203 MbpsWiFi 6

-The close range improvement from Gen 2 to Gen 3 is notable (670 to 864 Mbps, about 29% faster), but the real story is at distance.
-At 50 feet, the Gen 3 delivers 203 Mbps compared to 47 Mbps on both Gen 1 and Gen 2.
-That is a 4.3× improvement in range performance, which is the difference between a usable connection and a frustrating one when you are in a bedroom or home office at the other end of the house.
+The close-range improvement from Gen 2 to Gen 3 is useful, but the bigger story is distance.
+At 50 feet, the Gen 3 result was roughly 4.3× faster than the older Gen 1 and Gen 2 results in that test.
+That is the difference between a usable connection and a frustrating one in a bedroom, office, basement, or far side of a cottage.

 Setup Instructions by Dish Generation